View Proposal

 Description

 This project develops a smart sensing system that accurately classifies the proximity of Bluetooth Low Energy (BLE) devices into defined zones.
 It leverages an Adaptive Kalman Filter to dynamically denoise noisy Received Signal Strength Indicator (RSSI) data and employs machine learning techniques to establish robust proximity zones resilient to environmental variations.
 The core work involves: 1.
-Ingest Raw RSSI: Set up the IanMercer pi-sniffer to collect raw RSSI data from BLE devices and stream it (e.g., via MQTT) to a Python script.
-2. Apply Adaptive Kalman Filter (AKF): In Python, implement an AKF for each unique device to smooth the noisy raw RSSI in real-time, dynamically adjusting filter parameters.
-3. Train ML Classifier (Offline): Collect labeled training data using the smoothed RSSI from your AKF in various environments, then use scikit-learn to train a machine learning model to classify proximity zones.
-4. Integrate & Deploy: Load the trained ML model into your real-time Python script, so that smoothed RSSI values are immediately classified into proximity zones.
-5. Evaluation!
+Add Adaptive Kalman Filter (AKF): Add an AKF to smooth the noisy raw RSSI in real-time, dynamically adjusting filter parameters.
+A little bit of modifications to the source code to collect raw RSSI, RSSI with Kalman Filter and RSSI with AKF at the same time.
+3. Train ML Classifier (Offline): Collect labelled training data using the smoothed RSSI from your AKF in various environments, then use scikit-learn to train a machine learning model to classify proximity zones.
+4. Integrate & Deploy: Integrate the trained and optimised ML model into the source codebase, ensuring efficient inference.
+Modify the MQTT output to include the predicted proximity zone classification alongside the RSSI values.
+Conduct comprehensive system testing in real-world scenarios to validate the accuracy of proximity zone classification and the overall system stability.
+5. Evaluation: Perform performance benchmarking on raw RSSI, KF and AKF.

 Resources